DjangoGirls/tutorial/en/django_urls/README.md

 ## How do URLs work in Django?

-Let's open up the `mysite/urls.py` file and see what it looks like:
+Let's open up the `mysite/urls.py` file in your code editor of choice and see what it looks like:

 ```python
 from django.conf.urls import include, url